 The Fund's financial assets include direct real estate private equity investments, which are generally illiquid.
-In addition, the Fund holds investments in unlisted real estate investee funds.
+In addition, the Fund holds investments in publicly listed real estate funds and unlisted real estate investee funds.
 As a result, the Fund may not be able to liquidate some of its investments in these instruments in time to meet obligations when they become due.
 However, the CIO may obtain funding from the unitholders of the Fund through additional unit issuances to meet the Fund's ongoing liquidity requirements.

-The Fund's remaining liabilities, including management fees payable, BCI and QuadReal cost recoveries payable and accounts payable, are due within three months of the year end of the Fund.
+The Fund's remaining liabilities, including BCI and QuadReal cost recoveries payable and accounts payable, are due within three months of the year end of the Fund.